Columbus Federal Crimes Lawyer

 Likewise, the crime of racketeering requires knowledge of the criminal enterprise.
 This means that there needs to be more evidence than simply showing that you happened to be in the area when criminal activity was going on.

 Now, there may be other defenses available to you.
 Your Columbus criminal defense attorney will help you investigate all of these options and advise you on how best to proceed.

 Contact Our Columbus Federal Crimes Lawyers For a Free Consultation

 As you can see, federal charges can be quite serious.
 However, you have the right to a criminal defense attorney throughout all of these legal proceedings.
 That’s why it’s critical to contact a lawyer as soon as you suspect that you are being investigated.
-The legal team at Koenig & Owen is always standing by to take your call.
+The legal team at James D. Owen, LLC is always standing by to take your call.
 Contact us today to set up a time to discuss your criminal case with our Columbus defense team.
 As always, your initial case assessment is free.